First steps for managing Acne Treatments

-Acne is the most common skin condition seen in the U.S. It primarily affects adolescents, although adult acne is increasingly widespread.
+- What is Acne? - Acne is the most common skin condition seen in the U.S., resulting in pimples on the face and body.
+It primarily affects adolescents, although adult acne is increasingly widespread.
 Many effective treatments are available for acne.
 If untreated, dark spots and permanent scars can appear on the skin as acne resolves slowly on its own.
 Treating acne will decrease the risk of scarring and dark spots.

 - Avoid greasy skin and hair products; accessories such as tight backpacks, hats, and bandanas that can rub against acne-prone skin and cause breakouts; and any skin and make-up products that do not say "non-comedogenic" or non-pore-clogging on the label.

 - Avoid touching your face (including no picking, squeezing, or popping of acne lesions).

 - Females with irregular menstrual cycles and/or excessive body hair should discuss this with their provider since it could be a sign of a hormonal irregularity.

 - Can topical retinoids help my acne? - Topical retinoids are effective treatments for skin conditions including mild to moderate acne.
 When used long-term, they may reduce some fine lines and wrinkles, freckles, and brown spots.
 They commonly cause dryness, flaking, and irritation of the skin when first applied.
 This improves with use and time.
 Keep in mind that the medication needs to be used for about two months before improvement is noted, and that although in the first couple of weeks of use acne may worsen, over the development of new acne lesions should decrease.